sketchai/preprocessing/README.md

     git clone https://github.com/PrincetonLIPS/SketchGraphs
 ```

-Assuming your directory tree is:
+The recommended way to setup your directory tree is:

 ```
 sketchai